pajsimbulan/MailMan/README.md

 #SECRET KEY FOR THE JWT
 JWT_SECRET_KEY= lumpia
 ```
-7. Start the development server by having to terminals.
+7. Start the development server locally by having two seperate terminals.
 One for backend and one for frontend.
 For each, run:

 ```
 npm run